Stewart Island Flights

 Stewart Island Flights is a commuter airline from New Zealand that conducts scheduled flights on light aircraft between Invercargill and Stewart Island.
-The airline also operates charter services to several of the island’s beaches.
+The airline also operates charter services to several of the island's beaches.
 In 2000, Southern Air was acquired by South East Air Ltd, which was founded by Raymond Hector and Bill Moffatt in 1993.
 Since then, South East Air Ltd has been the parent company and holder of the Air Operator Certificate (AOC) under which Stewart Island Flights and Invercargill Aircraft Maintenance operate.

+Hector retired from the roles of chief executive and chief pilot of Stewart Island Flights in 2021 after co-owning the business and its parent company for a total of 28 years.
+Leon Bax was appointed as replacement company director.

 Services

 The airline operates three flights a day between Invercargill Airport and Ryan's Creek Aerodrome on Stewart Island, with regular additional departures during the summer season (October to the end of April).
 SIF also arranges scenic flights around Stewart Island and the Southland Region.

 The company also flies from Mason Bay on the western side of Stewart Island, to Duck Creek, Martin's Creek, Cavalier, and Kilbride. and beach landing sites at Doughboy Bay, Little Hellfire Beach, West Ruggedy Beach, Sealers Bay (Codfish Island), and Smoky Beach.

 Until 2011, the parent company South East Air operated an IFR post run using a Piper PA-32 between Invercargill and Dunedin.
 As such, South East Air was one of only two companies in New Zealand that had the capability to fly a single-engine piston aircraft at night under IFR.